koerding/testing/test.md

 | 2.
 P-Hacking: The Silent Menace | Introduction to p-hacking and its implications. | Students are given a dataset and are encouraged to find "significant" results, demonstrating how easy it is to p-hack. | The story of a renowned scientist whose career was ruined after being caught p-hacking. |
 | 3.
 Empowering Yourself: Best Practices | Ensuring that students leave with the tools to conduct proper experiments. | Students list and discuss the lessons they've learned and how they'll apply them in future research. | The transformation of a scientist who once lost a major grant due to improper methodology, but then became a leading advocate for research integrity. |

-I hope this curriculum meets your requirements and provides a comprehensive yet engaging experience for your students!

 # Identifying Assumptions and Sources of Error